oracle-livelabs/adb/shared/workshops/adb-datastudio/apex-av-sample-app/files/2-open-sql-worksheet.md

 ## Task 1 - Connect to the Database Actions Tool Set

-You will use the Data Studio Analysis tool to create your Analytic View.
+You will use SQL Worksheet to run a script that loads data and creates the sample analytic view.
+You will also the Data Studio Analysis tool to view the design of the analytic view and run a report.
 Data Studio is part of the Database Actions tool set, which contains many different types of tools.

 You can connect to Database Actions using the Autonomous Database Service Console or a URL provided by your Autonomous Database administrator.